-Small Changes, Dramatic Results: Reducing Forecast Error For A Serious Jump In Profits
+Small Changes, Dramatic Results: Reducing Forecast Error for a Serious Jump in Profits

-Competitive advantage in Supply Chain is this: ensuring your customers have the right products when and where they want them, whilst minimizing working capital.
+Competitive advantage in supply chain is this: ensuring your customers have the right products when and where they want them, whilst minimizing working capital.
 The key to achieving this advantage is reducing forecast error.
 It's a simple concept, but not always easy to achieve.
-In this session, I will share the most effective metrics to measure forecast error and which ones to apply in each scenario, all within a clear and systematic framework.
+In this workshop, I will share the most effective metrics to measure forecast error and which ones to apply in each scenario, all within a clear and systematic framework.
 I will use IBF's own benchmarking data to reveal the best practices and methods of S&OP leaders, which products are difficult to forecast, and the impact errors have on the company's bottom line.
 Most importantly, I will discuss the procedural and institutional hurdles that you will face, and how you can navigate them so planning achieves its rightful place within management's priorities.
 Consider this: just a 1% reduction in forecast error can equate to a huge increase in profits.
-As Demand Planners you can dramatically increase your company's bottom line, and I'll show you how.
+As demand planners you can dramatically increase your company's bottom line, and I'll show you how

-- How much forecasting error costs your company and how even slight improvements drive significant profits - The points at which you can expect errors, and for which products - Practical steps to improve forecast accuracy, benchmarks of forecast error, and the best forecasting metrics and how to apply them
+- How much forecasting error costs your company and how even slight improvements drive significant profits - The points at which you can expect errors, and for which products - Practical steps to improve forecast accuracy - Benchmarks of forecast error and more - The best forecasting metrics and how to apply them

-Dr. Chaman L. Jain Professor of Economics

-St. John's University
+Dr. Chaman L. JainProfessor of Economics St. John's University

+Chief Editor

-IBF's Journal of Business Forecasting (JBF)
+Journal of Business

+Forecasting (JBF)